ebelious/Self-Hosted/Wazuh.md

 You will fill out the following to get the comand to execute below on the hosts

-- Server address: This is the WAzuh management server you would like the agent to comuniucate with
+- Server address: This is the Wazuh management server you would like the agent to comuniucate with
 - Optional settings: This is where you enter the agent name and endpoint group

 After you fill out the informartion in these sections the commnand is displayed